 For this case, the magistrate indicated that our client will be sentenced to a Good Behaviour Bond for Careless Driving, with no order against his licence, if he were to plead guilty.
 Our client instructed us to proceed according to this arrangement.

 We investigated the circumstances surrounding the incident and discovered that it was likely caused by an existing structural damage.
 Earlier on the day of the accident before our client started his shift, he had noticed a crack in the base of the truck’s trailer and took photos of it then notified the management, which had then given him the all-clear to continue with his delivery.

 Given this information, we contacted forensic engineers to find out if such structural damage could affect the truck’s stability once it makes a turn.
 We were ultimately able to establish that the accident was not solely due to our client’s manner of operating the truck.

-No order against our client’s licence was imposed.
-This was crucial especially given the nature of our client’s job.
+Ultimately, a good behaviour bond for Careless Driving was imposed.
+No order against our client’s licence was given which was especially crucial given the nature of our client’s job.